Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/authentication/user_authentication.rst.txt

 are visible to the user, they cannot securely store secrets.
 Therefore, we will only use a client_id in combination with PKCE (Proof Key for Code Exchange), rather than a client_id and client_secret.

-To register your application, please send an email to `Bart Molmans <b.molmans@TechniekNederland.nl>`_ with the following information:
+To register your application, please send an email to `Remco van der Linden <r.vanderlinden@TechniekNederland.nl>`_ with the following information:

 * Application name
 * Why your going to use the IDP